“Leadership is best taught by a leader.” An African Proverb

 Her career has lauded many awards for her work for including Bank of America’s Local Hero award; Ford Motor Company’s Heritage Award; and the National Association for Community Leadership’s Distinguished Leadership Award.
 She is among Detroit’s 100 Most Influential Women identified by Crain’s Detroit Business.

-As a master leadership strategist, she works with women entrepreneurs and nonprofit executives to provide proven strategies for leadership in their work and in their community.
+As a master leadership strategist, she works with GenX women entrepreneurs and nonprofit executives to provide proven strategies to be more influential at work, home, and in their community.
 She helps startups develop and mentors GenXers and Millennials to succeed in their careers and explore possibilities beyond the corporate world.

 Dr. Williams walks her talk.
 She is deeply involved in many organizations making a difference including serving leadership and consultant roles for organizations including Western Michigan University, Detroit Public Schools, First Independence Bank, Kresge Foundation, The Links, Inc., and the NAACP.